HA-141/QMUL-MSc-Research-Project/README.md

 ![ZRNN hidden layer of IZRNN portion and context cue size vs its inter-peak interval](https://github.com/HA-141/QMUL-MSc-Research-Project/blob/main/images/IZRRN%20pca.png)

-### Limitations
-* The PRNN exhibited a gradual overestimation drift during continuation phases, contrasting with biological underestimation trends.
-* Current implementation focuses on isochronous rhythms; extension to more complex patterns remains an open challenge.

 ### Outcome
-This work successfully addressed the limitation of the original ZRNN by developing a fully integrated model capable of internally generating context cues for rhythmic perception.
-The results demonstrate that:
+This work successfully addressed the limitation of the original ZRNN by developing a fully integrated model capable of internally generating context cues for rhythmic perception, requiring only impulse timing as input rather than an external context signal.

 **Biological Plausibility:**
-* The IZRNN's dynamics align with known neural mechanisms, suggesting it could serve as a valuable tool for studying rhythmic timing in biological systems.
+Comparing the IZRNN's hidden layer activity and PCA trajectory structure against the original ZRNN revealed strong characteristic similarity between the two — the integrated model reproduced comparable firing dynamics and trajectory geometry despite generating its own context cue internally, suggesting the internally-generated signal is a functionally adequate substitute for the external one.

 **Technical Advancements:**
-* The integration of PRNN and ZRNN demonstrates the feasibility of creating distributed neural networks that mimic biological temporal processing.
+The integration of PRNN and ZRNN demonstrates the feasibility of building a self-sustaining recurrent network that mimics biological temporal processing without external scaffolding.

-**Future Directions:**
+**Limitations & Future Directions:**
-* Addressing the overestimation drift and extending the model to handle more complex rhythms are critical next steps.
+* The PRNN showed a gradual overestimation drift during continuation phases, contrasting with biological underestimation trends — addressing this is a clear next step.
+* The current implementation is limited to isochronous rhythms; extending to more complex rhythmic patterns remains open.
-* Exploring fully integrated training processes could improve biological realism and predictive accuracy.
+* A fully integrated (joint) training process, rather than training PRNN and ZRNN separately, could further improve biological realism.

+This project provides a foundation for future research into rhythm perception, temporal prediction, and motor timing, and the accompanying codebase is structured to let others reproduce, validate, and extend the work.

 ## Setup & Usage